Skip to content

 4. Grant folder access: When your browser prompts you, select your project folder and allow access.

-The Administration UI also supports online editing of a site’s content.
-This works by connecting the Administration UI to a Git host such as GitLab or GitHub.
-When used online, content changes are written as Git commits through the Git host’s web API.
-Authentication is also handled by the Git host, so you can manage editor access through your repository permissions.
+The Administration UI also supports editing content online.
+It does this by connecting to a Git host such as GitHub.
+When used this way, content changes are written as Git commits through the Git host’s web API.
+Authentication is handled by the Git host as well, so you can manage editor access through repository permissions.

 This architecture has several advantages: